scaleway/terraform-provider-scaleway/docs/data-sources/lb_certificate.md

 Get information about Scaleway Load-Balancer Certificates.

-This data source can prove useful when a module accepts an LB Certificate as an input variable and needs to, for example, determine the security a certificate for your LB Frontend associated with your domain, etc.
+This data source can prove useful when a module accepts an LB Certificate as an input variable and needs to, for example, determine the security of a certificate for your LB Frontend associated with your domain, etc.

 For more information, see [the documentation](https://developers.scaleway.com/en/products/lb/zoned_api/#certificate-330754).